IDEMSInternational/open-app-builder/documentation/docs/developers/deployments.md

 This will create a new git branch, apply local changes and push to github.
 From there a pull request can be created to merge into the main branch.

 !!! warning
     If multiple authors are updating content and creating releases there is a high probability of conflicts arising.
-It is recommended to merge open pull requests before creating new content releases, and running the `yarn scripts deployment set` script to ensure local content also includes the latest remote content.
+It is recommended to merge open pull requests before creating new content releases, and running the `yarn workflow deployment_set` script to ensure local content also includes the latest remote content.

 ## Google Drive Managemnt
 The deployment configuration requires IDs for two created Google Drive folders, one for template sheets and one for global assets.